Posts

 Britain produces well over 100,000 waste scrappers every day.

-Therefore, methods of disposal had to be found and quickly.
-The first thing that was done.
-Was to produce machines that could shred the old casings up.
-Hence, and separate the steel wire chords for steel re-cycling.
-Of course, the rubber was made into tyre crumbs and bagged up for re-use.
-Many of the larger companies are looking for chemical methods to turn the old rubber into new rubber, so the old chippings can be used make into new products again but although some progress has been made they are still a while away from making it happen, my own personnel experience is that they will succeed and new tyres will be made from the old rubber all this was to help with the Waste TYRES problem improving.
+Many of the larger companies are looking for chemical methods to turn the old rubber into new rubber so the old chippings can be used to make new products again, but although some progress has been made, they are still a while away from making it happen.
+My own personal experience is that they will succeed and new tyres will be made from the old rubber.
+All this was to help with the waste tyres problem improving.

 Waste TYRES problem improving